-A summary of the restricted stock award was as follows:
+A summary of the restricted stock award for 2008 was as follows:

 Potential

-Annual First Half
+Annual First Nine Months

 Shares Grant-Date Compensation Compensation

 Year Awarded Price Expense Expense

 2008 20,000 \$56.50 \$1,130,000

-As of the end of Q2 2008, the Company estimated it would not achieve at least 80% of the overall goal achievement factor in the Company's 2008 Annual Bonus Plan required for the restricted stock award to vest.
-Accordingly, the estimated expense recorded in the first quarter of 2008 was reversed in Q2 2008 based upon the Company's estimate.
-The Company reimbursed Mr. Harrison, III for income taxes to be paid on the shares if the performance requirement was met and the shares were issued.
-The Company accrued the estimated cost of the income tax reimbursement over the one-year service period.
+As of the end of Q3 2008, the Company estimated it would not achieve at least 80% of the overall goal achievement factor in the Company's 2008 Annual Bonus Plan required for the restricted stock award to vest.
+Accordingly, no compensation expense was recorded in Q3 2008 or YTD 2008, based upon the Company's estimate.
+On March 4, 2009, the Compensation Committee determined 20,000 shares of restricted Class B Common Stock vested and should be issued to Mr. Harrison, III for the fiscal year ended December 28, 2008.

 On April 29, 2008, the stockholders of the Company approved a Performance Unit Award Agreement for Mr. Harrison, III consisting of 400,000 performance units ("Units").
 Each Unit represents the right to receive one share of the Company's Class B Common Stock, subject to certain terms and conditions.
 The Units will vest in annual increments over a ten-year period starting in fiscal year 2009.
 The number of Units that vest each year will equal the product of 40,000 multiplied by the overall goal achievement factor (not to exceed 100%) under the Company's Annual Bonus Plan.
-The Performance Unit Award Agreement replaced the restricted stock award discussed above.
+The Performance Unit Award Agreement replaced the restricted stock award previously discussed.